mooshak21/bikesharing/README.md

 ## Results
 ### Deliverable 1

-We converted the data in the default [csv file] to have the trip duration as a datetime element with correct time format.
-The updated code can be found [here].
+We converted the data in the default Jupyter Notebook file to have the trip duration as a datetime element with correct time format.
+The updated code can be found [here]("https://github.com/mooshak21/bikesharing/blob/main/NYC_CitiBike_Challenge.ipynb").

 ### Deliverable 2